YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

    1   218457 0.393112     a
 ```

 To control the symbol used for each point, add a **shape** column.
 Check http://www.endmemo.com/program/R/pchsymbols.php for more information.
 In this case, column names are **compulsory**.
+The name of the first three columns can be any appropriate variable names in R and the order of the first three columns must be fixed as the simplest situation.
+The name of the **shape** column must be 'shape'.

 ```